Welcome To Golden Plains Mini Nubians!

 What traits are we striving to raise?

 We would like to raise it all!
 We are striving for goats with good overall conformation, the long Nubian ears and roman nose, udder capacity and good tasting milk, personalities that are friendly and easy to handle, and color is just a plus!
+We are also striving to breed for goats that are easy keepers and don't need a lot of maintenance.
 We would also like to try to work with higher generation goats (selling 5th gen and up).
 Can we do it all?
 Hopefully!

 The background of this website is a picture of one of our wheat fields ready to harvest.

 Our herd is tested CAE/Johne's negative.
 All abscesses that have occurred were tested and all have come back negative for CL.